-If there’s one day trip to add to your Paris itinerary, then it’s a visit to Versailles.
+If thereโs one day trip to add to your Paris itinerary, then itโs a visit to Versailles.
 This countryside escape to one of the most famous landmarks in France is the perfect activity to complement your exploration to the bustling City of Lights.
-Visiting Versailles does require some planning, simply because there’s so much more to see than just the Hall of Mirrors and the enchanting gardens.
+Visiting Versailles does require some planning, simply because thereโs so much more to see than just the Hall of Mirrors and the enchanting gardens.
 This in-depth guide will help you plan your Versailles visit like a pro, including how to get from Paris to Versailles and where to stay in Paris order to minimize travel time.
 Are you ready to plan that perfect day trip from Paris to Versailles?

 …

-We have sprinkled other affiliate links throughout the site content.
-Clicking on such a hyperlink and/or making a purchase to the website it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
-As Amazon Associates we also earn from qualifying purchases.
-It allows us to dedicate enough personal time and energy to this blog.
-For more information, visit the Disclaimer page
+Affiliate linksย are sprinkled throughout the site content.
+Clicking on such a hyperlink and booking on the accommodation platform it refers to, may result in a commission for CosmopoliClan at no additional cost to you.
+As Amazon Associates, we also earn from qualifying purchases.
+For more information, visit theย Disclaimerย page.

 …